William de Beverley

 William de Beverley, Le Buerlaco, or de Burlaco (died 1289 or 1292) was a senior English Crown official and judge of the reign of King Edward I of England.
 He held high public office, and spent his last years in Ireland as Lord Chancellor of Ireland.

-The most usual version of his surname suggests that he may have been a native of Beverley in Yorkshire, a county with which he had a professional connection.
+The most usual version of his surname suggests that he was a native of Beverley in Yorkshire, a county with which he had a professional connection.